Fahim-Alam/Cryptocurrency_Tracker/README.md

 # Cryptocurrency_Tracker

-### Tracker made with React that is designed to track digital currencies.
+### This Cryptocurrency Tracker project made with langauges – JavaScript, HTML, and CSS – and framework – React.js.
+Designed and built to track digital currencies (i.e. volume, price, etc.)